almovidhussaini/babylonclone/x/zoneconcierge/README.md

 - leverages IBC light clients for checkpointing PoS blockchains;
 - intercepts and indexes headers from PoS blockchains; and
-- provides BTC timestamps proving that a header is checkpointed by ybtc and Bitcoin (via queries or IBC packets).
+- provides BTC timestamps proving that a header is checkpointed by Babylon and Bitcoin (via queries or IBC packets).

-**Leveraging IBC light clients for checkpointing PoS blockchains.** ybtc leverages the [IBC light client protocol](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client) to receive and verify headers of PoS blockchains.
+**Leveraging IBC light clients for checkpointing PoS blockchains.** Babylon leverages the [IBC light client protocol](https://github.com/cosmos/ibc/tree/main/spec/client/ics-007-tendermint-client) to receive and verify headers of PoS blockchains.
 The IBC light client protocol